lazygyu/lazyRangeSlider/readme.md

 A wrapper of `slider.get` for jQuery.

+### $(...).lazySlider('values', valuesArray)

+A wrapper of `slider.set` for jQuery.

 ## Events

 ### change

 Occurs when a value changed.
 The argument of callback is an array of values.
+This event will occur coutinuously while user dragging a knob.

+### changed

+Occurs when a value changed.
+The argument of callback is an array of values.
+This event will occur once when user release the knob.

 ## Styling